Security on campus

 - Does the suspect have a weapon?
 What kind?

 Crimes in progress or involving life threatening circumstances receive the highest priority response.
-If the crime is still in progress, do what you can to ensure your own safety first.
+If the crime is still in progress.

 What Police or University Security Will Want To Know When You Call